-According to the BC Adolescent Health Survey, the top five reasons youth use substances were:
+According to the 2023 BC Adolescent Health Survey, the top five reasons youth use substances were:

-- To have fun Of those young people who used substances, 65% say they did so to have a good time - Their friends do it Of young people who used substances, about a third (33%) said they sometimes did so because their friends used substances - Experimentation About 28% of young people who used substances said they did so because they were curious and wanted to try them - Stress Twenty-one percent (21%) of young people who used substances cited stress as a reason for their substance use.
-However, more females (25%) than males (16%), reported stress as a reason for their substance use. - Feeling down or sad was a reason for using substances approximately 15% of the time.
-Females were more likely to report using substances when they felt down or sad (21%) and males (11%).
+- To have fun Of those young people who used substances, 61% say they did so to have a good time - Experimentation About 32% of young people who used substances said they did so because they were curious and wanted to try them - Their friends do it Of young people who used substances, nearly a third (30%) said they sometimes did so because their friends used substances - Stress Twenty-two percent (22%) of young people who used substances cited stress as a reason for their substance use.
+However, more females (25%) than males (16%), reported stress as a reason for their substance use.
+Non-binary youth were the most likely to have used substances due to stress (33%). - Feeling down or sad was a reason for using substances approximately 20% of the time.
+Females were more likely to report using substances when they felt down or sad (24%) and males (14%).
+Thirtyone percent (31%) of non-binary youth reported using substances for this reason.